 So let’s say you want to write an article or a blog and upload it on your website.

-Before the advent of content management systems, this was a very complex and time-consuming tasks as you were actually required to not just write the content but then also place it in a static HTML file.
-This file would then be required to be pulled up on a particular server you had hosting rights to.
+Before the advent of content management systems, this was a very complex and time-consuming task as there was a requirement to write the content and also place it in a static HTML file.
+Then this file would showcase on a particular server with hosting rights.

 This made things too complicated and effectively cut off a lot of aspiring business owners to create and manage websites in the digital arena.